Become a Counselor in Montana

 LCPC License Renewal Late Fee: $175

-LCPC licenses in Montana expire annually, with the renewal period beginning November 1 and ending December 31.
-License renewal requires payment of the appropriate renewal fee (see “Fees” above) and completion of Continuing Education.
+LCPC licenses in Montana expire annually, with the renewal period beginning December 1st to February 1st.
+License renewal requires payment of the appropriate renewal fee and completion of continuing education.

 For Counselors Licensed in Other States

 The Montana Board of Social Work Examiners and Professional Counselors has an alternative route to licensure for counselors who have already obtained their licenses in other states.
 Individuals from out-of-state must file the appropriate application and fee as well as meet the following requirements: hold a valid license and graduate degree, have completed the National Counselor Examination or other board-approved licensing exam, submit proof of completed 3,000 post-degree supervision hours, proof of continuous practice for two years preceding application, and submit to fingerprints and background check.